Iris Varela: Arrest of Juan Requesens

-On August 12, in response to Venezuelans growing increasingly concerned with the economy of the nation, Iris Varela sent a tweet telling people that all they need to do is share with friends and that they shouldn't speculate or doubt, otherwise "they will end up worse off than Requesens, [where] they aren't able to speculate".
+On August 12, in response to Venezuelans growing increasingly concerned with the economy of the nation, Iris Varela sent a tweet telling people that all they need to do is share with friends and that they should not speculate or doubt, otherwise "they will end up worse off than Requesens, [where] they aren't able to speculate".
 This tweet immediately became highly controversial, and was denounced as inhumane, for using the incarceration of Requesens as either a joke or a threat, especially by the woman in charge of his conditions in prison.

 Threats against Juan Guaidó

-After Juan Guaidó called for mass protests on 23 January 2019 against Nicolás Maduro and in favor of "a interim government."
+After Juan Guaidó called for mass protests on 23 January 2019 against Nicolás Maduro and in favor of "an interim government."
 Varela threatened Guaidó, saying that she had picked out a prison cell for Guaidó and asked him to be quick in appointing his cabinet so she could prepare prison cells for them as well.

 In April 2019, Varela called Guaidó "garbage" on Twitter, saying that he assumes the direction of "a criminal gang that grotesquely steals money from the Venezuelan people with the gringos."
 She also said that warm cell and many years in jail are waiting to pay "for his crimes."